Dear SAM Readers,

 What is the future of the mountain resort industry?

 SAM’s role of serving as the voice of the mountain resort industry is as vital now as it has ever been.
 Keeping people informed, connected, and thinking about next steps is of the utmost importance.
 SAM offers many resources and focused content to help the mountain resort industry navigate these challenging times and stay connected.
 We’ve heard from many of you that these efforts have been helpful.

-- Coronavirus Update webpage: Dedicated to news, special reports, and useful resources related to COVID-19 and the mountain resort industry.
+- Coronavirus Updatewebpage: Dedicated to news, special reports, and useful resources related to COVID-19 and the mountain resort industry.

 - The Huddle: A weekly video conference where we connect industry folks to discuss issues and positive steps to remedying them.